michigan-vertical-flight-technologies/Simulator/README.md

 1. Use AppsAnywhere to install:
    - Visual Studio 2019 (Must be installed, but 2022 can also be installed alongside for better editing)
    - Unreal Engine __5.0.3__
+   - Epic Games Launcher (must be installed for `XInput1_3.dll` etc, does not need to be running)
    - TortoiseGit
 2. Use TortoiseGit to clone this repository (enable Depth 1 to avoid downloading the entire history) __into your Downloads folder__.
 This is very important, because it is not networked.
 If you try to open the project from your home folder, it will probably error while filling up your network quota.
     - because of this, you must commit and push all changes you make before logging out, otherwise you may lose your work.